 Associates are companies in which the group has a significant, but not a controlling, influence over the operational and financial management, usually through shareholdings of between 20% and 50% of the voting rights.
 From the moment the significant influence is received, participations in associated companies are reported in accordance with the equity method in the consolidated financial statements.
 The equity method implies that the value of the shares in associated companies reported in the group corresponds to the group's share in the associated companies' equity as well as group goodwill and any remaining values are reported in group surplus and deficit values.
 The group's share of associated companies' profit/loss adjusted for possible depreciation, impairment losses and dissolutions of acquired surplus and deficit values are reported as "participation in the result of associates".
-These shareof profits less dividends received from associated companies represent the main change in the carrying amount of participations in associated on a separate line in the group's other comprehensive income.
+These shareof profits less dividends received from associated companies represent the main change in the carrying amount of participations in associates.
+The group's share of other comprehensive income in associated companies is reported on a separate line in the group's other comprehensive income.